-While Arena was formally founded by Michael Rosenbaum in 2015 (when it was known as Pegged Software), its roots began long before.
-Early in his career, while he was a Fellow at Harvard and working with the White House in economics and law, Rosenbaum saw how inefficient the labor market could be since it is primarily based on subjective perceptions of a candidate’s future performance.
-By capturing and applying a large amount of data to create more accurate predictions of a candidate’s performance, Rosenbaum argued that making the labor market work better could solve a host of problems.
+Arena was formally founded by Michael Rosenbaum in 2015, but its roots began long before.
+Early in his career, as a Fellow at Harvard University working with the White House in economics and law, Rosenbaum observed tremendous inefficiencies in the labor market.
+Since it is primarily based on subjective perceptions of a job candidate’s future performance, the hiring process often failed to match people to jobs where they would be most likely to deliver desired business outcomes.
+Rosenbaum believed that capturing and applying a large amount of data could create more accurate predictions of a candidate’s performance, improving the labor market and solving a host of problems including income inequality and prevailing biases.
 Seeing the potential to rethink the way hiring is done, he decided to put his theory into practice.

 Proving the theory

-In 2001 Rosenbaum assembled a team to develop an analytics engine for selecting candidates based on data, and he created a technology company called Catalyte using these principles.
+In 2001 Rosenbaum assembled a team that could develop an analytics engine for selecting candidates based on data.
+He created a technology company called Catalyte.
 Not only has Catalyte proven his theory, it continues to realize substantial growth and garner praise from the press (including the Wall Street Journal and CIO magazine), industry analysts (including Gartner), and clients (including Nike and L’Oréal).